zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Elan said he was told to expect some adverse reacti ons in the first weeks of the pilot study.
 The “study” is just the trial, the per iod where they are studying this drug.
 A “pilot study” is a study that is a small ex periment, a small test before the main, larger study.
 A “pilot study” would involve f ewer people, perhaps for a shorter amount of time in order to see whether the drug was going to work at all and then if you got some positive results from a pi lot study, then you would do a larger study, the main study.

-Elan says, “I guess that's why only a small group o f volunteers are taking part right now.”
+Elan says, “I guess that's why only a small group of volunteers are taking part right now.”
 A “volunteer” (volunteer)” is someone w ho agrees to do something

 either for free or without being required to do it.
 You could ask for volunteers for something at your work, even though the person is b eing paid for it.
 We could consider them a volunteer because they don't have t o say yes.